Meet the Counselor

 In my mind it would not.
 I have found that we are more connected to the world around us—and to the universal consciousness—than we’ve been led to believe.
 The human mind is an incredible tool.
 Our thoughts, our beliefs, our will, our actions, and our emotional energy are powerful tools that we must reclaim.

 Continuing this search, I found other professional counselors, psychologists and even psychiatrists who employ shamanic approaches in their practice.
-Some of them have written books, articles, and developed theoretical foundations for integrating shamanism into mental health practice.
-I began examining modern approaches through a shamanic lense, and found that narrative therapy, schema therapy, and eco-therapy also carry components of a shamanic worldview.
+Some have written books, articles, or developed frameworks for integrating shamanism into mental health practice.
+I began examining modern approaches through a shamanic lense, and found that narrative therapy, schema therapy, internal family systems (IFS), somatic therapy, and eco-therapy also carry components of the shamanic worldview.

-Shamanism is a path of personal empowerment, growth, and existing in harmony with the world outside ourselves.
-As a shamanic counselor I take a truly holistic approach integrating mind, body, spirit, and environment.
+Shamanism is a path of personal empowerment, growth, and connection.
+This path encourages us to exist in harmony with the world outside ourselves.
+As a shamanic counselor I take a truly holistic approach, integrating mind, body, spirit, and environment.

 “Each of us has a unique part to play in the healing of the world.”